NagaYasaswini/LearnGit/README.md

-## This file is Readme file.
+## This file Readme file.
 As name suggests, this file could be used as an Introductory file like have gist on the project working.